 ### 5. Fix CI Failures

-3. Fix the root cause with minimal, targeted changes
+6. **Fix the root cause with minimal, targeted changes.** Do not paper over the symptom with a workaround.

-4. Find existing tests for the affected code and run them.
-If the fix introduces behavior not covered by existing tests, extend them to cover it (add a test case, not a whole new test file)
+7. **Extend tests when needed.** If the fix introduces behavior not covered by existing tests, add a test case (not a whole new test file).

 ### 6. Verify Locally, Then Commit and Push